sempare/sempare-delphi-template-engine/README.md

   L.Free;
 end;
 ```

-When a variable is referenced, the evaluation scope will be referenced. if the variable is not found, the variable will be
-referenced on _.
+If the variable is not found, the variable will be referenced on _.

 This means that <% a %> will be the same as <% _.a %>.